sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 Once forged tokens come into existence, stopping distribution and use becomes more difficult.
 If there is no way to dinstiguish between a legitimate token and a forged one, innocent users may end up getting targeted as well.

 ### Mechanism
 We will extend the UserToken interface to utilize RSA to both authenticate and exchange keys.
 The server will generate a key pair, consisting of a public key and a private key, and will generate a signature using the private key.
-We can then verify that signature to validate the token.
+We can then verify that signature to validate the user's token.

 ### Justification
 With public-key authentication, signatures created by the user's private key cannot be forged by anybody who does not have the key.
 However, a third party who has the public key would be able to verify that a signature is valid.
 This ensures that forged tokens will not be accepted, as a third party would be able to verify if the signature is valid or not.
 RSA in particular was chosen because it can be also be utilized for multiple other mechanisms, providing coverage and economy of mechanism.